Fiartaks/70-React-Money-Express/README.md

 ## 💻 What’s in the Project?
 - 🌟 **Main Component (App.jsx)**: Renders a sleek money transfer form and confirmation screen with real-time currency conversion and fee calculations.
-- 📍 **Data (TransferForm.jsx):**:Handles user input for recipient name, IBAN, country (including TRY), and amount, with dynamic validation and fee processing.
+- 📍 **Data (TransferForm.jsx):**: Handles user input for recipient name, IBAN, country (including TRY), and amount, with dynamic validation and fee processing.

 ## 🛠️ What Has Been Done in the Project?